-Signage should be front and center when you are creating a window display or a product display.
+Signage should be front and center when you are create window displays or a product display.
 You don’t want a customer looking at a Highlights hidden picture where they have to figure out what you are trying to sell them.
 Good retail signage tells customers what or why they are looking at a selection of merchandise.

 A great retail sign has to capture the customer’s interest enough to read it; just like a great email subject line gets someone to open it, a great headline in a newspaper gets someone to read it or a great magazine cover makes someone buy it.

 We used to think it was tough to come up with an update for Twitter that was under 140 characters or to edit a YouTube video down to under two minutes.
 Attention spans have shortened even more - check out the new mobile sensation Vine where people create 6 second videos.
 Customers are in hurry; respect that.

 Some retailers can get away with crayons on a chalkboard, but getting away with and driving sales are two different things.
 Clear font characters - without curly-cues and multiple colors - let the customer’s attention first gravitate to your message and then to your product.
 If customers can’t quickly read it (see above), they’ll move on.
 And as Baby Boomers age, smaller signs are harder to read.